-The Advancing Clinical Trial Readiness (ACTR) initiative seeks to improve the nation’s ability to conduct clinical trials safely, quickly, and equitably.
+The Advancing Clinical Trial Readiness (ACTR) effort seeks to improve the nation’s ability to conduct clinical trials safely, quickly, and equitably.
 This is important to advance, integrate, and extend clinical trial capabilities that overcome challenges in evaluating new technologies, therapies, and platforms.
-Ambitiously, this effort seeks to enable 90% of all Americans to take part in a clinical trial within a half hour of their home.
-The ACTR program will require collaboration across a diverse set of organizations, firms, and institutions to reach the American public more effectively, including traditionally unreached populations in the US.
-To reach this goal, ARPANET-H is interested in and greatly values stakeholder feedback to learn and benefit from a broad range of perspectives.
+A draft description of the effort can be found here.

 - Organization Info (Name, Address, Organization Type, Phone Number, Email Address, POC Information )